Cape May City School District

 Cape May City School District is a community public school district serving students in pre-kindergarten through sixth grade from Cape May, in the U.S. state of New Jersey, at Cape May City Elementary School.

-As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 160 students and 25.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.3:1.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 151 students and 25.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.1:1.

 A majority of the students are children of dependents of people at United States Coast Guard Training Center Cape May, which financially and personnel-wise supports Cape May City Elementary.
 The district also serves students from Cape May Point, who attend as part of a sending/receiving relationship.
 This is because its school district, Cape May Point School District, is a non-operating district, meaning it does not operate any schools.
 In 2016, one student came from Cape May Point.

 The district participates in the Interdistrict Public School Choice Program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
 Available slots are announced annually by grade.

+In September 2025, the Cape May district began a study to consider combing with the West Cape May School District, which had 83 students the previous year.
+West Cape May sends its kindergarten students to Cape May, the two districts share a superintendent, who also serves as principal and director of special education for both districts, and they both send students to Lower Cape May Regional for grades 7–12.
+Complications for the consolidation include potential changes to the $1.2 million paid by the federal government for the two-thirds of Cape May students on the Coast Guard base and the lack of busing for resident students.